Mathura: History

-Traditionally it is believed that it was founded by Satrughana after killing Yadava Lavana at the site of Madhuvana.
+Traditionally it is believed that it was founded by Shatrughna after killing Yadava Lavana at the site of Madhuvana.
 According to Ramayana it was founded by Madhu (a man of the Yadu tribe).
-Later on Madhu's son Lavanasura was defeated by Satrughana.
-Madhu says all the territory of Mathura belongs to Abhiras.
+Later on Madhu's son Lavanasura was defeated by Shatrughna.

 Mathura, which lies at the centre of the cultural region of Braj has an ancient history and is also believed to be the homeland and birthplace of Krishna, who belonged to the Yadu dynasty.
 According to the Archaeological Survey of India plaque at the Mathura Museum, the city is mentioned in the oldest Indian epic, the Ramayana.
 In the epic, the Ikshwaku prince Shatrughna slays a demon called Lavanasura and claims the land.
 Afterwards, the place came to be known as Madhuvan as it was thickly wooded, then Madhupura and later Mathura.
 The most important pilgrimage site in Mathura was Katra ('market place'), now referred to as Krishna Janmasthan ('the birthplace of Krishna').
 Excavations at the site revealed pottery and terracotta dating to the sixth century BCE, the remains of a large Buddhist complex, including a monastery called Yasha Vihara of the Gupta period, as well as Jain sculptures of the same era.